jronallo/iiif-workshop-new/content/presentation-api/fuller-manifest/linking-properties.md

 The IIIF Presentation API recognizes that your resources are complicated, compound objects that are a part of other objects.
 A Resource can be associated with related resources on the web.
 Resources are often available in other formats.
 IIIF allows for expressing these linkages through the following linking properties.

+{{% notice note %}}
-> Note: In version 2 of the specification these properties seem underspecified.
+In version 2 of the specification these properties seem underspecified.
 Use of these properties have [varied across institutions](https://github.com/benwbrum/fromthepage/wiki/IIIF-Linking-Properties-Usage-Survey).
 As linking properties have gotten more attention and use, this will likely be rectified in a future version of the specification.
+{{% /notice %}}

 Linking properties can be applied to any resource type.
 (Take a look at the [Summary of Metadata Requirements][summary-metadata] and scroll down to "Linking Properties".)